lewagonjapan/programming4everybody/README.md

 ## Going further

-Can't wait to know more about programming? **[Apply to Le Wagon](http://www.lewagon.com/lisbon/apply)**, and learn how to build the app of your dreams with us! 🚀
+Can't wait to know more about programming? **[Apply to Le Wagon](http://www.lewagon.com/tokyo/apply)**, and learn how to build the app of your dreams with us! 🚀

-By completing this course, **you get a special 10% off the next Lisbon course tuition**, and you can combine this discount with any other active scholarship! 🇵🇹 Applications are open for our next batches, check out the dates on our website and [get in touch with our admissions manager Fernando](https://app.slack.com/client/T0110B1KQP3/D011C474D2P).
+By completing this course, **you get a special 50,000¥ off the next Tokyo course tuition** (starting June 29th), and you can combine this discount with any other active scholarship! 🇵🇹 Applications are open for our next batches, check out the dates on our website and [get in touch with our admissions manager Fernando](https://app.slack.com/client/T0110B1KQP3/D011C474D2P).

 You can also follow us on [Meetup](https://www.meetup.com/Le-Wagon-Lisbon-Coding-Station), [Facebook](https://www.facebook.com/lewagonlisbon) and [Instagram](https://www.instagram.com/lewagonlisbon), and stay involved in our amazing community 🤩